samplics-org/samplics/README.rst

 |
-To select a sample of primary sampling units using PPS method, we can use a code similar to:
+To select a sample of primary sampling units using PPS method, we can use code similar to:

 .. code:: python